OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 If you wish to object to the processing of data via the SZM method, please click on the following link: http://optout.ivwbox.de

+Interest- and behavior-related information and advertising

+On our Websites we also use technologies to show you information and advertising based on your interests and behavior.
+To do so, we use data-protection-friendly technologies based on data anonymization and pseudonymization.
+To this end, we use an external service provider who gathers on our behalf certain information about your activities on our Websites.
+Said service provider is never able to assign the information it gathers to a specific person, and IP addresses are immediately anonymized.
+Said service provider never stores Personal Data.
+Instead it performs calculations based on this and other non-personal information, which we then receive as recommendations for showing your information or advertising based on your interests and behavior.

+If you would no longer like to receive such information or advertising, you can click on the link below to revoke your permission and deactivate data collection by setting an opt-out cookie: Opt-outcomplete

+Please note that data will again be collected should you delete the opt-out cookie.

 **13\.
 Log Files/Mobile Handshake**

 Each time you access a website from the XING Websites, XING will save the following data in a log file (the so called "server log"):